rggibson/Authtopus/README.md

      * `token` - Password reset token from the password reset email

    Errors:
-     * 400 `BadRequestException` - Occurs when `password` does not meet the required criteria (4-20 characters in length)
+     * 400 `BadRequestException` - Occurs when `new_password` does not meet the required criteria (4-20 characters in length)
-     * 401 `UnauthorizedException` - Occurs when an invalid token is provided
+     * 409 `ForbiddenException` - Occurs when an invalid token is provided

 Retrieving Users on the Server
 ------------------------------